 The LRC administers the oral English proficiency assessment that International Graduate Teaching Assistants (IGTA) and Graduate Lecturers (GL) are required to take before assuming instructional responsibilities.
-Student who have received an offer from a Mason department for a GTA or GL position, should review the information on registering for and taking the test.
+Students who have received an offer from a Mason department for a GTA or GL position should review the information on registering for and taking the test.

 GTA oral English assessments are administered on a weekly basis in the Learning Resource Center (Rm.
 1305) of the INTO Mason Global Center.

 You need to reserve a time to take the test.
 If you have not used this scheduling system before, choose "Click here to register" to create an account.
 Then, log in and select "LRC Assessments" in the drop-down menu.
 Under the "GTA Oral Assessment (CELTD)" option, you can choose any of the white blocks to reserve a time for testing.
 On the day of your assessment, please bring your Mason ID with you and arrive on time so that you can begin your test promptly.

 Prior to your CELTD assessment, you will need to join the Blackboard organization, GTA Testing & Tutoring.
 To do this, go to your Blackboard home page, click on Organizations on the top menu bar, and then type "GTA Testing" in the Organization Search field below.
 Click GO.
 On the next page, click the down arrow next to AU_Provost_GTATutoring, and then Enroll.

 Once you've enrolled, visit the GTA Testing & Tutoring site to complete and upload the test registration form.
 Also, this site contains useful information about preparing for the assessment.